ChainsAtlas/atlas-sdk/README.md

 # **Atlas SDK v0.1.0**

-ANy software in any programming languages on any blockchain.
+Any software in any programming languages on any blockchain.

 ## Beta version disclaimer